novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 }
 ```

 See inline comments above.
-One more important point is that we expect an implicit Monad instance for that nested Monad
+One more important point is that we expect an implicit Monad instance for that outer Monad
 `F[_]`.
-We use it to unwrap second nested Monad, by convention it is also named as variable `F`.
+We use it to unwrap first Monad, by convention this variable is also named `F`.
 So Monad Transformer does not do any magic, but it is just a type constructor, which returns a Monad as result.

 ### Apply Monad Transformer